 Bachelors of Science in Education with a Concentration in Early Childhood Care & Education (Birth to Age 5)

-The Bachelor of Science in Education- Early Childhood Care and Education degree [BSED-ECCE] can be completed fully online or hybrid through on-campus coursework.
+The Bachelor of Science in Education- Early Childhood Care and Education degree [BSED-ECCE] can be completed fully online.
 This degree prepares educators to serve young children birth to five years of age [0-5] in varied settings, including Head Start programs, child-care centers, family daycare setting, and community and child well-fare programs.
 Students who complete the BSED-ECCE degree gain the knowledge and skills needed to optimize the health, development, education, and well-being of infants, toddlers, and preschoolers through developmentally and culturally appropriate practices.
 This is a non-licensure concentration.

 The BSED-ECCE degree requires students to complete:

 - Required College of Education Courses (45 credits), and